 Experienced Defense Against Theft Crimes in Martin County

 If you’ve been accused of or charged with a theft crime, you need proficient representation right away.
 Common theft crimes include petty theft, grand theft, employee theft, burglary, robbery, scheming to defraud, and more.
 The penalties for a conviction of these types of crimes are generally severe and can include thousands of dollars in fines, mandatory probation, enrollment in a national database, and even extensive prison time.

-At ADL Law, P.A., our Stuart theft crime attorney provides our clients with effective and personalized legal services.
+At ADL Law, P.A., our Stuart theft crime attorneys provide our clients with effective and personalized legal services.
 For years, we have aggressively and successfully defended clients throughout Florida from these types of charges.
-As a result, we know how to navigate this complex practice area and have a comprehensive understanding of its related laws, procedures and paperwork.
+As a result, our criminal defense lawyers know how to navigate this complex practice area and have a comprehensive understanding of its related laws, procedures, and paperwork.
 You can count on us to efficiently guide you throughout the legal process while making sure your best interests and rights are completely protected.

-Other offenses that our legal team has a firm grasp of include the following, and more:
+Other offenses that our Stuart theft crime lawyers have a firm grasp of include the following and more: